(This post originally appeared on the Proletarian Literature and Arts blog.)

 The really engaged posts on the EMiC blog have really got me thinking… If we put all this effort into developing the “EMiC” brand of digital mark-up… Would it be possible to create an online graduate journal, or something similar, within which we could publish samples of our projects?
 Hosted through EMiC, or partnered with EMiC, but a distinct entity?

-This way, like Chris suggests, we could develop a “house style” which all our projects could conform to, but also use and develop.
 It could be a collaboration, by both humanities scholars, digital humanists and other computer scientists.
 If we worked with them to develop the tools we’d need to start out and get the ball rolling, then we would be able to self teach through forums like the DHSI summer course.

 Some of the small projects we might be interested in pursuing don’t necessarily have a forum for publication.
 This would give graduate students a chance to learn new technology, and then have an immediate application for it.
 They would know that their work had a possible “home” within the journal.